FAVORITE POEM PROJECT

-The 5th Annual Poem-A-Day Project, hosted by the Rensselaerville Library in celebration of National Poetry Month, showcasing a poem for each of the 30 days of April written by a local or not-so-local poet.
+The 6th Annual Poem-A-Day Project, hosted by the Rensselaerville Library in celebration of National Poetry Month, showcases a poem for each of the 30 days of April written by a local or not-so-local poet.

-Check it out by clicking on the 2021 button below.
+Check out last year's project poems by clicking on the 2021 button below.

 2021 COMMUNITY POEM

 In April 2021, Rensselaerville Library invited Community members to contribute to a Community Poem, a compilation of verse written to commemorate the year gone by.